alirtabul/ninos_story/success.md

 ## Understanding the Success Score

 Have you ever wondered what factors contribute to a movie's success?
 We've got you covered!
-Our team has evaluated various features to create a Success Score that gauges how
+Our team has evaluated various features to create a Success Score until reaching the **Perfect Formula**.
+This formula takes into account essential features in the following manner:

-### The Perfect Formula

-To quantify success, we've devised a formula that takes into account essential features:

 $$ \text{Success Score} = (\text{Box Office Revenue} - \text{Budget}) \times \text{Vote Average} $$